FionaZZhang/Vis-CAT-99/README.md

 Welcome to the Vis-CAT-99 project documentation.
 This document serves as a handover guide for developers and users, providing all necessary details for system configuration, installation, project structure, as well as additional information on changelog, detected bugs, and testing.

+Handover related documents are in the [confluence workspace](https://fionazhang.atlassian.net/wiki/spaces/99Problems/pages/18087940/Handover).
+Please email `fiona.junfei@gmail.com` if you are having trouble accessing the confluence workspace.
 ## Table of Contents

 - [System Configuration and Installation](#system-configuration-and-installation)